-However, before we get to the best things to do in Zurich in 3 days we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to the best things to do in Zurich in 3 days, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 With that out of the way, let’s dig into the best places to visit in Zurich.
 Hopefully, you’ll come away from your 3 days in Zurich with a newfound appreciation for what makes this Swiss city special.